-- Read the blogs like Social Media – Get in on the new thing!
-Tips to get you started on Twitter in less than 5 minutes.
-Go on … try it!
+3. Conect with Jayne on social media.
+Here’s an article to help you understand Twitter: Social Media – Get in on the new thing!
+You can get onto Twitter in less than 5 minutes.
+Go on … try it … and follow Jayne (@JayneEdHealth).